 If there’s one thing you should do before you start gathering points and miles, it’s make sure you have a goal.
 That goal will be different for everyone.
 Some people might want to travel in business or first class for the first time ever.
 Others could be looking for a way to make their honeymoon or anniversary trip one that they’ll never forget by staying at a fancy resort for a week.
 Or maybe you want to take the entire family on vacation to Orlando and need to save some money (because theme park tickets are so expensive).

 For each of those trips, it’s necessary to earn different types of reward points.
-Whether it’s hotel points, a flexible point from a bank that’s transferrable to various programs, or even a card that earns cash back, all of them are useful for different kinds of travel.
+Whether it’s hotel points, a flexible point from a bank that’s transferable to various programs, or even a card that earns cash back, all of them are useful for different kinds of travel.
 The points can also be useless if you choose the wrong type for your needs.
-A cashback card isn’t going to get you a first-class ticket, well not in most cases.
+A cashback card isn’t going to get you a first-class ticket.
+Well, not in most cases.

 Goal setting isn’t easy.
 You have to sit down and decide what you want.
 A simple way to think about your goal is to break it down into three questions.